feasibility study | upstate south carolina and western north carolina

 • Local zoning restrictions and development rules

-• High-level layout concepts to test fit and flow
+• High-level floor plan direction to test fit and flow

 • A realistic conversation about scope and budget fit